breimanntools/aaanalysis/CONTRIBUTING.rst

     - In Normal Cases, one function = one parameter tested.
     - Aim for at least 30 unique tests, totaling 150+ lines of code.

     Reminder: In Normal Cases, it's crucial to test parameters individually.
-Carefully create the Python code for all cases!
+Take your time and carefully create the Python code for all cases!
     "

 ChatGPT has a token limit, which may truncate responses.
 To continue, simply ask **continue processing** or something